powerflo/files_autorename/README.md

 ✅ Define renaming and moving rules with regular expressions
 ✅ Automatically process newly added or moved files
 ✅ Organize files into subfolders dynamically
+✅ Use placeholders to insert the current date in filenames

 ## Installation